top of page

 FRCS (Plast)

-Having been born and brought up in Bury St. Edmunds, Suffolk, I chose to return to East Anglia to complete my basic surgical training.
-I worked in the plastic surgery units of both Addenbrookes hospital in Cambridge, and then the Norfolk and Norwich hospital.
+Having been born and raised in Bury St Edmunds, Suffolk, I returned to East Anglia to complete my basic surgical training.
+During this time, I worked in the Plastic Surgery departments at Addenbrooke’s Hospital in Cambridge and the Norfolk and Norwich University Hospital, gaining a strong foundation in reconstructive and aesthetic surgery.

--I spent 6 months working for one of the only surgeons in the UK (Mr. Soldin- St Georges hospital) whose NHS practice is predominantly body contouring surgery.
-I co-authorod chapters on body contouring with Mr Soldin for the Oxford Textbook of Plastic Surgery.
+I spent six months working with Mr Soldin at St George’s Hospital, one of the few surgeons in the UK whose NHS practice focuses predominantly on body contouring surgery.
+During this time I co authored chapters on body contouring with Mr Soldin for the Oxford Textbook of Plastic Surgery.

-– Hand and Wrist surgery: Hand trauma is a major component of plastic surgery training.
-However, over the last two years of my training, I accumulated extensive experience in elective hand and wrist surgery through working in world-renown specialist hand centres.
+Hand and wrist surgery forms a significant component of plastic surgery training.
+During the final two years of my training I gained extensive experience in elective hand and wrist surgery while working in internationally recognised specialist hand centres.

-– I was awarded scholarships from both the British (BSSH) and European (FESSH) hand societies for a 4 month fellowship in the Martin Singer Hand Unit at the Groote Schuur hospital in Cape Town, where I had the unique opportunity to observe and carry out reconstructions of severely injured hands.
+I was awarded scholarships from both the British Society for Surgery of the Hand and the Federation of European Societies for Surgery of the Hand, which allowed me to undertake a four month fellowship at the Martin Singer Hand Unit at Groote Schuur Hospital in Cape Town.
+During this fellowship I had the opportunity to observe and perform complex reconstructions of severely injured hands.

-– Following this I undertook a 6 month Congenital Hand fellowship at Great Ormond Street Hospital, where I was involved in the full range of paediatric hand surgery.
+Following this, I completed a six month Congenital Hand Fellowship at Great Ormond Street Hospital, where I was involved in the full range of paediatric hand surgery.

-– I completed my training with a 12-month interface hand fellowship at the Pulvertaft hand unit in Derby.
-This unit offers all aspects of upper limb surgery, however it is recognized worldwide as a centre of excellence and innovation in wrist surgery.
+I later completed a twelve month interface hand fellowship at the Pulvertaft Hand Unit in Derby.
+This unit provides comprehensive upper limb surgery and is internationally recognised as a centre of excellence and innovation in wrist surgery.

-– I am confident in my abilities to manage and treat the full spectrum of adult and children’s hand and wrist pathologies.
-Nine of my 23 publications have been specifically related to surgery of the hand, and I have co-authored chapters on Rarer upper limb compression syndromes and on Hand Infections for a Hand Surgery textbook published by Churchill Livingstone.
+Through this training I developed extensive experience in the assessment and surgical management of both adult and paediatric hand and wrist conditions.
+Nine of my twenty three publications relate specifically to hand surgery, and I have also co authored textbook chapters on rarer upper limb compression syndromes and hand infections in a specialist hand surgery textbook published by Churchill Livingstone.

 • Click on the links below to read some of the articles I was featured in.